finopsfoundation/framework/members/vendor-certification.md

 ### FinOps Certified Service Provider

 A pre-qualified tier of vetted service providers who have deep experience helping enterprises successfully adopt cloud financial management practices.
-The FCSP partners offer FinOps support, consulting, professional services and training for organizations embarking on their cloud financial management journey.
+The FinOps certified service providers offer FinOps support, consulting, professional services and training for organizations embarking on their cloud financial management journey.

 - Be a FinOps Foundation and Linux Foundation member
 - Must have a dedicated FinOps or cloud financial management offering listed online